-Applicants apply for approval of a Class EA, and proponents plan and develop projects in accordance with an approved Class EA.
+Applicants apply for approval of, or can propose amendments to, a Class EA, and proponents plan and develop projects in accordance with an approved Class EA.

-Hydro One is the Applicant seeking approval under the EAA for this Class EA Document.
-In its role as the Applicant, Hydro One has assumed responsibility for amending the Class EA Document.
+Hydro One is the Applicant for the Class EA for TF.
+In its role as the Applicant, Hydro One may seek approval for amendments proposed to the Class EA for TF.